dstanecki/dstanecki.github.io/_posts/2025-06-29-k8s-behind-cgnat.markdown

       port: 443
       protocol: TCP
       targetPort: 443
-      # targetPort defaults to "websecure" which works if Traefik was installed by Helm and correctly mapped the port.
+      # targetPort defaults to "websecure" which works if
+      # Traefik was installed by Helm and correctly mapped the port.
-      # But I ran into problems with k3s managing Traefik regarding this targetPort mapping so I prefer to specify 443 and make that persist via a HelmChartConfig
+      # But I ran into problems with k3s managing Traefik regarding
+      # this targetPort mapping so I prefer to specify 443 and make that persist via a HelmChartConfig.
   ```
 {:start="4"}
 4. Create a Route 53 service account with proper IAM permissions (will be used for the DNS-01 Challenge)